ajay-dhangar/algo/java/Arrays/3.Hard/Maximum Product Subarray.md

         System.out.print("The maximum product subarray is: " + answer);
     }
 }

 ```

 ---
 ## Time Complexity
-The time complexity of this algorithm is O(n), where n is the number of elements in the input array.
-We traverse the array once to calculate the maximum product.The space complexity is O(1) since we are using only a constant amount of space for variables.
+The **Time complexity** of this algorithm is `O(n)`, where n is the number of elements in the input array.
+We traverse the array once to calculate the maximum product.

+The **Space complexity** is `O(1)` since we are using only a constant amount of space for variables.

 ---
 ## Conclusion